 The Louvre Abu Dhabi is closed on Mondays.
 On Saturdays, Sundays, Tuesdays and Thursdays, it is open from 10AM to 8PM while on Thursdays and Fridays it is open from 10AM to 10PM.
 Tickets cost cost 60 AED.
 Children between the ages of 13 and 22 are at half price.
 Children under the age of 13 are free.
 More information at louvreabudhabi.ae

-For a glimpse into life pre-oil era in the UAE head to this reconstructed village for a great introduction to real Arabian culture.
+For a glimpse into UAE life pre-oil era head to this reconstructed village for a great introduction to real Arabian culture.
 In many areas outside of the big cities, life still continues in this way.

-Wandering around I breathed a sigh of relief, as I finally managed to show my girls the UAE is not all about fast cars, fancy restaurants and the next record-breaking architectural structure.
+Wandering around it was a relief to show the girls the UAE is not all about fast cars, fancy restaurants and the next record-breaking architectural structure.

 We immersed ourselves into Bedouin life, learning about the barasti traditional homes whilst watching craft men at work at a tannery, pottery and glass-blowing workshops.